Transport disruption as typhoon batters Japan | Malay Mail

 The typhoon is the latest weather front to batter Japan, which has also been sweating through a record and deadly heatwave.

-This followed devastating heavy rain in central and western parts of the country in July that killed over 200 people.
+This followed devastating heavy rain in central and western parts of the country in July that killed more than 200 people. — AFP

-The record rains caused flooding and landslides that killed more than 200 people and devastated swathes of the country. — AFP